 a.
 Descriptive = they tend to include your target keyword.

 b.
 Make sure the URL still offers insight into what the blog post or webpage is about…

 Plain and simple: pages with shorter URLs rank better—according to a study of 2M (that’s million) keywords done by Ahrefs.
 Can’t argue with that.

 3. Optimize Images

-- Make sure the image is sized down for web (72dpi and resized, a general rule of thumb is no larger than 700-1000px wide).
+- Make sure that all of your images are sized down for web (72dpi and resized, a general rule of thumb is no larger than 700-1000px wide).
 You can also optimize the image further using a plugin such as WP Smush.

 - Before uploading to your post, rename the image file, describing what it is, also with related keywords.

-- Optimize all images with descriptive “alt” tags: Use target keywords from the blog post in the image alt tag once uploaded to WordPress
+- Optimize all images with descriptive “alt” tags: Use target keywords from the blog post (if relevant) in the image alt tag once uploaded to WordPress

 4. When pasting content… Focus on readability